-For additional information regarding our business, see "Part 1 - Business" of this Annual Report on Form 10-K.
+For additional information regarding our business, see "Part I, Item 1 - Business" in Exhibit 99.1.

 Restructuring Programs

 During 2007, the Company implemented several restructuring plans designed to reduce costs and improve the Company's operating profit margins, including the consolidation of facilities and certain functions, principally the closure of its facility in Irvington, New Jersey, which was implemented in March 2007 and completed in June 2007, personnel reductions within the Company's Information Management function and a reduction of its sales force in Canada (together with the restructuring plan implemented in March 2007, the "2007 Programs").